 Saddlebag fat is an underdeveloped area between your thighs and your glutes.

-How do you feel about squats?
-Have you ever heard of planking?
-What about bridges?
-We’re talking all of that AND more!
+We’re not just talking about that, we’re discussing all of that and much more!
 Side Planking Warning: this workout is anything but simple.
-For those of you who haven’t heard of planking, it is an exercise meant to strengthen your abdominal muscles, back and shoulders.
+For those of you who haven’t heard of planking, it is an exercise meant to strengthen your abdominal muscles, exercise to reduce bum size, back and shoulders.

-Side planking on the other hand is meant to strengthen your outer thighs as well as help improve your balance.
+Side planking, on the other hand, is meant to strengthen your outer thighs as well as help improve your balance.
 And seriously, it does wonders on your midsection.
 When you are doing the side plank hip abduction, you need to lie on your side with your top leg extended and bottom leg bent back.
 Slowly elevate your upper leg into the air and lower it back down, repeating this exercise a few reps over before switching to the other sides.
-It looks difficult to do but try it, this could be one of the best exercise to getting rid of that annoying saddlebag.
+It looks difficult to do but try it.
+This could be one of the best exercises for getting rid of that annoying saddlebag.

 Squats: This is one you have to be at least familiar with.
 Squats are certainly among the more popular workouts, especially for those looking to improve their legs and midsection.
 Now don’t be confused, we’re not asking you to lift a giant barbell over your shoulders.
 This is something a little simpler.
 Squats are a basic standing exercise in which you lower your hips to stand back up soon after to bend.
 This motion is then repeated a number of times.
 The recommended number of squats is ten in a row for three sets.
 This workout will exercise your glutes, quads and hamstrings.
 Squats are an extremely easy activity, which unlike many other workouts, can actually be done every day.
 When you are doing squats make sure that you are not having any sort of issues like knees pain, lower back pain and hips pain.
 These body joints can be negatively affected over a period of time.